python-visualization/folium/latest/_sources/user_guide/plugins/heatmap_with_time.md.txt

 ### Options

 Now we show that the time index can be specified, allowing a more meaningful representation of what the time steps mean.
 We also enable the 'auto_play' option and change the maximum opacity.
-See the docmentation for a full list of options that can be used.
+See the documentation for a full list of options that can be used.

 ```{code-cell} ipython3
 from datetime import datetime, timedelta